Lisa Simmons

 Biography

-Lisa’s academic career began in Clinical Exercise Physiology, where she contributed to the design, delivery, and evaluation of the Master of Clinical Exercise Physiology program.
-She led curriculum and assessment development, supported accreditation processes, and embedded flipped learning, simulation, scenario-based inquiry, and authentic assessment to strengthen students’ clinical reasoning and professional capability.
-From 2014 to 2024, she also contributed to the leadership and operation of the JCU Exercise Physiology Clinic, which supported approximately 460 student placements, delivered more than 30,000 community-based exercise physiology services, generated an estimated $450,000 in clinical revenue, and contributed to multiple clinical, research, and community initiatives.
+Lisa’s academic career began in Clinical Exercise Physiology, where she established and led the Master of Clinical Exercise Physiology and helped develop the JCU Exercise Physiology Clinic as a clinically authentic work-integrated learning environment.
+Her leadership strengthened curriculum architecture, accreditation preparation, placement systems, simulation, case-based learning and authentic assessment.
+From 2014 to 2024, the clinic supported approximately 460 student placements, delivered more than 30,000 community-based exercise physiology services, generated an estimated $450,000 in clinical revenue, and supported multiple clinical, research and community initiatives.

-Lisa has also contributed to the development and translation of student-led and industry-partnered clinical education models across community and hospital settings.
-Her work included partnerships with Mater Private Hospital Townsville, Townsville Hospital and Health Service, and other clinical and community services, supporting student learning in areas such as cardiac rehabilitation, mental health, renal dialysis, cancer care, and workplace health.
-Through this work, she helped expand authentic placement opportunities, support regional health service delivery, and demonstrate the role and value of exercise physiology within multidisciplinary healthcare teams.
+Lisa has also led student-led and industry-partnered clinical education models across community and hospital settings, including partnerships with Mater Private Hospital Townsville, Townsville Hospital and Health Service, and other clinical and community services.
+This work expanded authentic placement opportunities in cardiac rehabilitation, mental health, renal dialysis, cancer care and workplace health, strengthened regional health service delivery, and demonstrated the value of exercise physiology within multidisciplinary healthcare teams.

-In her current role in Health Professional Education, Lisa coordinates core subjects in the Graduate Certificate of Health Professional Education, including Clinical Teaching, Innovative Teaching, and Action Research.
-These subjects support multidisciplinary cohorts of working health professionals across medicine, nursing, allied health, and education.
-Her teaching focuses on translating educational theory into practice through technology-enhanced learning, inclusive online design, authentic assessment, reflective feedback, and practice-based inquiry.
-She also contributes to Professionalism, Education and Leadership assessment in the MBBS program, supporting reflective practice, teamwork, and professional values across early-year medical students.
+In her current role, Lisa leads teaching and curriculum development in postgraduate Health Professional Education, coordinating core subjects in Clinical Teaching, Innovative Teaching and Action Research.
+Her work supports multidisciplinary cohorts of working health professionals across medicine, nursing, allied health and education, with a focus on inclusive online learning, authentic assessment, reflective feedback, scholarly dialogue and practice-based inquiry.
+She also supports Professionalism, Education and Leadership assessment in the MBBS program, strengthening reflective practice, teamwork, assessment quality and professional values across early-year medical students.

 Google Scholar Profile